lbos7/lbos7.github.io/_projects/02-Pool-inator.md

 <br>

 ## My Focus
-In this project, my focus was on few areas, including movement and gameplay.
+In this project my focus was on few areas, including movement and gameplay.
 I wrote some initial movement functions that were used for calibration in the early stages of this project, that were further refined and used for gameplay as the project went on.
 I also designed some custom pool cues that were easier to the robot to grip and maneuver around the table.
 <br>

 ## Highlights